 Rowing is offered to students from Years 9 to 12.
 As the pre-season begins in Term 3, girls are introduced to the sport in Year 8.
 Two 'come and try' sessions are held at the start of the season.

-We row out of the Albert Park South Melbourne Rowing Club at Albert Park, The Banks Rowing Club located by the Yarra River and training occurs at both sites and also back at Shelford.
+We row out of the Albert Park South Melbourne Rowing Club and the Banks Rowing Club located by the Yarra River.
+Training is held at both sites and also back at Shelford.
 The girls are selected into crews and each crew is allocated a coach.

 Shelford crews compete in a number of regattas during the season, culminating in the Head of Schoolgirls' Regatta held in March at Geelong.
 Other regattas are held at Geelong, Carrum, Ballarat and Nagambie.
 Parents are responsible for transporting students to and from the regattas in most instances, and are encouraged to attend and cheer on the girls!